 Companies offering organic products have to account for every part of the production process.
 Farming practices, distribution paths, storage procedures and product delivery must all be visible to business managers.

 As organic products grow in popularity, it can be difficult to keep up with expanding markets.
 Companies must acquire equipment that facilitates efficient and quick production and inventory management.
-Mobile data collection devices allow every employee to report information using automated procedures.
+Mobile devices allow every employee to report information using automated procedures.
 The centralized software system should display production materials, employee actions and merchandise movement.